Plumbing Contractors AIA-style Billing phase-based progress

 When buried work is not represented clearly, the billing story starts late and stays harder to defend all the way through fixture set.

-The Real Problem Is Phase Interpretation
+The Real Problem Is Hidden Progress

-That is where drift shows up:
+That is where problems usually start:

 Reviewers are trying to interpret phases — and trust work they may not be able to see anymore.